radian-software/selectrum/README.md

 * All your standard horizontal motion, selection, insertion, and deletion commands work as usual.
-* To delete your current input, just use `C-a C-k`.
+* To delete your current input, just use `C-a C-k` or `C-S-backspace` (bound to `kill-whole-line`).
 * To edit by word units use `M-DEL` like usual.
 To go up a directory you can use `C-M-DEL` (bound to `backward-kill-sexp`).
-Be aware that on some Linux distributions, this binding is used to kill the X server, which can cause loss of unsaved work.
-In that case, you can also use Emacs default binding `ESC C-DEL`.
+Be aware that on some Linux distributions, this binding is used to kill the X server, which can force-quit all programs you opened.
+Therefore, accidentally killing the X server can cause data corruption and loss of unsaved work.
+In such cases, you can instead use `ESC C-DEL`, which Emacs helpfully binds by default.
 * To navigate to your home directory, you can just use `C-a C-k ~/`.
+  Alternatively, like in default completion, you can type `~/` after a `/` to ignore the preceding input and move to the home directory.
 * Minibuffer history navigation works as usual with `M-p` and `M-n`.
   `M-r` will invoke an improved version of history search with completion.